aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 I have sometimes seen `--config security.privileged=true` recommended as well.

-Don't do it!
+Don't use it!
 If you do, you will spend a couple hours (as I did) trying to figure out why USB devices correctly show up in `lsusb` but then error with "permission denied" when you try accessing them.
 In my experience, there is no need for that flag.